unibg-seclab/permissionsnoop/README.md

 ### NOTE

-The utility expects to attach eBPF programs to LSM hooks in order to capture filesystem-related security events.
+The utility expects to attach eBPF programs to LSM hooks in order to capture file system-related security events.
 As such, the Linux kernel should have eBPF LSM enabled.
 Moreover, in order to capture the full path of the files involved in the events a few small changes to the kernel are required to make the `bpf_d_path` helper available to all the hooks we need.

 Specifically, we changed: